Helping urban stray cats

 Urban stray cats are found in almost every community across the world.
 There’s no doubt you’ve crossed paths with them.
 For centuries, urban stray cats have thrived as an integral part of human habitats.
 And in most cases, these cats are not abandoned or lost, they are unowned stray cats living happily in urban communities.

 But today more than 80,000* healthy cats are killed in pounds every year and most of them are urban stray cats.
-And this is a national crisis.
+This is a national crisis.

 Why are urban stray cats at risk?

-In an Australian city of 100,000 residents, it is estimated there are around ^6,000 stray cats.
-One in 15-20 people feed an urban stray cat daily (most of which are desexed) but they don’t necessarily consider them their own.
+In an Australian city of 100,000 residents, it is estimated there are around 6,000^ stray cats.
+One in 15-20 people feed an urban stray cat daily (most of which are not desexed) but they don’t necessarily consider them their own.